 Yarmouth & Acadian Shores Region

-You know what they say…when you come to a fork in the road, take it.
-Yarmouth lies at the intersection of two founding cultures in Nova Scotia, and the seaport is a launching point for travels into French-speaking Acadie and English-speaking communities founded by settlers known as the Planters.
+Yarmouth lies at the intersection of two founding cultures in Nova Scotia and the seaport is a launching point for travels into French-speaking Acadie and English-speaking communities founded by settlers known as the Planters.

-But before you head off, explore Yarmouth, home to the biggest fishing fleet in Atlantic Canada.
-View the hundreds of sea captain homes that were built between 1850 and 1900 and today stand as reminders of the wealth the ocean has long offered to those tough enough to ply the waters.
-What better a place to ponder that sea than at the Cape Forchu Lightstation – the views, picnic grounds and hiking trails earning it distinction as one of Canada’s greatest public spaces.
+But before you head off, explore Yarmouth, home to the largest fishing fleet in Atlantic Canada.
+View the achitecturally stunning sea captain homes that were built between 1850 and 1900 and stand today as reminders of the wealth the ocean has long offered to those tough enough to ply the waters.
+A picture perfect place to ponder the sea is at the Cape Forchu Lightstation where the views, picnic grounds and hiking trails earned it the distinction as one of Canada’s greatest public spaces.

 Don’t Miss Experiences

 - Named “Canada’s Greatest Public Space” in 2012, visit Cape Forchu Lightstation for the view and seaside walking trails.
 The Cape Forchu Walking Tours will shed some light on this 174 year old beacon.

-- Forage for delicacies in the forest with a naturalist and cook your bounty at Trout Point Lodge.
+- Forage in the forest with a naturalist as your guide before cooking your foraged delicacies at Trout Point Lodge.

 - Get your hands in the sand and dig for clams with locals at Belliveau Cove.